KeyuLong96/DST5/README.md

 ### We will build beta version in colab or BC4.

 #### The methods we can try are:
-1. Neural Network
+1. Neural Network(this should be done with feature extraction)
+2. Autoencoder(this also should be done with feature extraction)
-2. Convolutional Neural Network
+3. Convolutional Neural Network
-3. Autoencoder
-4. Recurrent Neural Network
+4. Recurrent Neural Network(LSTM)

 #### Processing step:
+1. (Feature Engineering)
-1. Natural Language Processing
+2. Natural Language Processing
-2. Classification
+3. Classification
-3. Prediction
+4. Prediction